marcos-paulucci/financial-report/README.md

 * ES6
 * Jest.

-There is a controllers layer and a service layer which acceses to a the data resides in memory in a Singleton object (no DB added, to avoid complicating the solution).
+There is a controllers layer and a service layer which accesses the data (in memory Singleton object, no DB added, to avoid complicating the solution).
 Configuration is in config/default.json.